SVRECCO/Ducky/README.md

     .NET Core 3.1 or higher
     Stripe API credentials (test or live)

-Installation

-To install the Rubber Duckie Ordering System, follow these steps:

-    Clone the GitHub repository or download the source code.
-    Navigate to the project directory in a terminal or command prompt.
-    Run dotnet build to build the project.
-    Create a file named appsettings.json in the project directory with the following content:

-json

-{
-  "Stripe": {
-    "ApiKey": "YOUR_STRIPE_API_KEY"
-  }
-}

-Replace YOUR_STRIPE_API_KEY with your actual Stripe API key.
-Usage

 To use the Rubber Duckie Ordering System, follow these steps: